leaflabs/libmaple/docs/source/pwm.rst

     This function is normally called once from, `setup()`_, but the timer can be reconfigured with a new prescaler at any time.

+     * Configure the prescaler and overflow values to generate a timer
+     * reload with a period as close to the given number of
+     * microseconds as possible.
+     *
+     * The return value is the overflow, which may be used to set
+     * channel compare values.
+However, if a clock that fires an
+     * interrupt every given number of microseconds is all that is
+     * desired, and the relative "phases" are unimportant, channel
+     * compare values may all be set to 1.

+``Timer[1,2,3,4].setPeriod(period_in_microseconds)``

+    Configure the prescaler and overflow values to generate a timer reload with a period as close to the given number of microseconds as possible.

+    The return value is the overflow, which may be used to set channel compare values.
+However, if a clock that fires an interrupt every given number of microseconds is all that is desired, and the relative "phases" are unimportant, channel compare values may all be set to 1.

 Recommended Reading
 -------------------